 8 November 2019

-Congratulations to Emma Strapps, STAA Director of Research, Dr Jennifer Hunter, Dorothy Douglas and Paul Spence on confirmation that their article 'Practising Shiatsu in Australia: a workforce survey' will be published in the Advances in Integrative Medicine Journal.
+Congratulations to Emma Strapps, STAA Director of Research, Dr Jennifer Hunter, Dorothy Douglas and Paul Spence on confirmation that their article 'Practicing Shiatsu in Australia: a workforce survey' is published online in the Advances in Integrative Medicine Journal.
 It is a work of substance and a first for shiatsu in Australia.

 Well done all on a fantastic effort!
-And thank you to all the STAA members who participated in the survey.
+And thank you to all the STAA members who participated in the survey and made it possible.

 Government releases draft terms of reference for new review

 The federal government has released draft terms of reference for an updated review of natural therapies, and invited nominations for the advisory panel.

 The review will be led by the Australian Government Chief Medical Officer, Professor Brendan Murphy, and will be supported by the Natural Therapies Review Expert Advisory Panel (NTREAP).

 Shiatsu will be reviewed in the first tranche of natural therapies, which also includes naturopathy, western herbalism, yoga, Tai Chi, and Pilates.

 The draft Terms of Reference state that the Panel will provide advice on "any additional evidence of their clinical effectiveness since the 2014-15 review or high quality evidence not included in the 2014-15 review...".